 5. Your Sales Call/Pitch Doesn’t Resemble a Story

 As a salesman, it is important to tell a story, one which the customers will relate to.
 Merely selling a product is not enough - especially where the future sales is in question.
 Stories, whether about the brand or the product or a customer who's used the product and felt the change, touch an emotional chord with people.
-When told like a story, customers can relate with the humane part.
+When told like a story, customers can relate to the humane part.

 The Way Around

-The sales pitch will work wonders if a story is woven in the narrative.
+The sales pitch will work wonders if a story is woven into the narrative.
 Bru, for example, tells about the coffee grower who works relentlessly to ensure that the best coffee beans are delivered to the company.
 According to author Erik Luhrs, “In sales situations, stories allow the subconscious mind of the prospect to truly ‘get’ and see the valuable application of the solution.”

 Selling is more of an art and less of a gimmick.
-The sooner you get creative with your sales ideas, and focus on adding value, the more deals you'll close.
+The sooner you get creative with your sales ideas and focus on adding value, the more deals you'll close.